dunfrey/codecontrol/README.md

 ### Why Code Control? ###
  - **Uses QR Codes** to access keys
- - **Criptography assimetric** it provides authenticity and confidentiality.
+ - **Criptography assimetric** it provides authenticity and confidentiality in QR Codes.
+The QR Codes are encrypted before generated.
  - **Interface JavaFX**
  - **Open-source** to improve the system
  - **Arduino** to unlock the door